DEFRA/water-abstraction-team/releasing/sign_off.md

 We use `npm version` to bump the version as this performs several tasks for us with just one command.

 > You'll notice we don't create a PR for any of this.
-Bumping the version is the only time we make an exception to the rule 'all changes on a branch'.
+Bumping the version is the only time we make an exception to the rule [all changes on a branch](/ways_of_working.md#pull-requests).
 We do this to avoid polluting our CHANGELOG with lots of entries.

 To update the version, run it with one of the following commands: